Phan Rang–Tháp Chàm, Vietnam: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. Be careful to get the correct kind.
-Most adapters currently available are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A, B and C. Be careful to find the correct type.
+Many adapters that you can buy are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most areas.

 What to wear/what to pack: